latinschool/sqlintro/README.md

 	sqlite3 firstdb.db < testdb.mdf

 Carefully look at the prewritten code and make sense of it before moving on.
+Compare it to what was retuned in terminal.
 Research anything that does not make sense.

+It may be helpful to turn on the syntax coloring for this.
+In sublime, go to the view menu > Syntax > open all current extensions as... > SQL

 Then, continue with the steps below to write your own sql queries!